SLOPE SOARING SITES OF SOUTHERN ENGLAND

 In many ways the slopes at Bopeep are like Firle, and indeed Bopeep Hill is less than two miles from Firle.
 Bopeep’s air is sometimes not quite as smooth as Firle’s, but Bopeep seldom gets crowded, whereas Firle can be pretty popular at weekends.

 Sometimes Bopeep hosts paraglider schools on the slope nearest the carpark.
 This is usually when the wind is less than 10mph or so.
-If this happens, you can either walk several hundred yards further east, or head in the opposite direction by crossing the road and walking several hundred yards west.
+If this happens, you can either walk 600 yards further east, or head in the opposite direction by crossing the road and walking 500 yards west.
+The slope to the east is perhaps fractionally better than the other two.
 Should any paragliders enter the model glider aerial fray, always give them right of way and fly away from them.
 Further advice on this issue can be read here: BHPA Policy.

-There is lift in the landing zone of all slopes, so getting your plane back down onto terra firma can require some determination.
+There is lift over the landing zone of all slopes, so getting your plane down can require determination.
 The good news is that there is very little turbulence behind the landing areas, so you can safely fly well back and land slowly.

 The site is called Bopeep because you access it by going up Bopeep Lane and it is opposite Bopeep Farm.
 However the hill is actually called Bostal Hill - not many people know that.
 The farm is a Bed & Breakfast (bopeepfarmhouse.co.uk), so you could stay here and just walk half a mile up the hill to fly (bet you drive, though!)